syntaqx/cookie/README.md

 ## Overview

-`cookie` is a Go package designed to make handling HTTP cookies simple and robust by using structs.
+`cookie` is a Go package designed to make handling HTTP cookies simple and robust, and simplifying the process of parsing them into your structs.
 It supports standard data types, custom data types, and signed cookies to ensure data integrity.

 ## Features

+- **Easy to use**: Simple API for managing cookies in your web applications.
 - **Struct-based cookie values**: Easily get cookies into your structs.
+- **Custom type support**: Extend cookie parsing with your own data types.
 - **Signed cookies**: Ensure the integrity of your cookies with HMAC signatures.
-- **Custom type support**: Extend cookie parsing with your own data types.
-- **Easy to use**: Simple API for managing cookies in your web applications.

 ## Installation